Twitter is an online social networking tool in which users post 280 character updates = tweets, often with a link or an image. Their mission is

 Optional task: Create a Twitter account.

-You do not have to tweet if you do not want to — you can stay silent.
+You do not have to tweet if you do not want to You can stay silent.
 But it is a great channel to follow any topic.
 Many news hit Twitter first.
 Maybe you will find yourself in the middle of an academic debate.
 Follow academic and scholarly tweeters and tweets to avoid getting in the middle of other debates.

 Start for example by following your own department if it has an account and some or all of these.